lukeburns/geometric-algebra/README.md

 An arbitrary element $M \in G$ is called a **multivector** and consists of a sum over k-vectors.
 For example, the sum of a scalar and a bivector is a multivector.
 We will see some examples of multivectors that produce rotations, and other transformations, of k-vectors.

 But what about the product of parallel vectors?
 What is the grade of $a^2$ and $b^2$, for instance?
-If we endow the geometric product with associativity, then we can determine their grade by considering the square of a bivector:
+If we endow the geometric product with associativity and distributivity, then we can determine their grade by considering the square of a bivector:

 $$(a_\perp b)^2 = a_\perp b a_\perp b = -a_\perp a_\perp b^2 = - a_\perp b^2 a_\perp.$$

-In particular, if we endow the product with distributivity, the facts
+In particular, the facts

 $$a_\perp a_\perp b^2 = a_\perp b^2 a_\perp$$